 Who Must File Taxes?

 U.S. citizens aren’t the only ones required to pay taxes.
-Immigrants who are authorized to work in the United States must pay the same state and federal taxes as U.S. citizens.
+Immigrants authorized to work in the United States must pay the same state and federal taxes as U.S. citizens.

 For tax purposes, the Internal Revenue Service (IRS) treats immigration status differently than U.S. immigration law.
-Immigrants are classified as either resident aliens or nonresident aliens based on specific criteria.
+Based on specific criteria, immigrants are classified as either resident aliens or nonresident aliens.

 Resident Aliens